DAO.Casino Price Down 1.1% Over Last 7 Days (BET)

-DAO.Casino (CURRENCY:BET) traded down 1.4% against the U.S. dollar during the twenty-four hour period ending at 8:00 AM E.T. on December 24th.
-One DAO.Casino token can currently be purchased for approximately $0.0206 or 0.00000273 BTC on major exchanges.
-DAO.Casino has a total market cap of $3.45 million and $160,297.00 worth of DAO.Casino was traded on exchanges in the last 24 hours.
-During the last week, DAO.Casino has traded 1.1% lower against the U.S. dollar.
+DAO.Casino (CURRENCY:BET) traded 1.4% lower against the US dollar during the twenty-four hour period ending at 20:00 PM ET on December 30th.
+DAO.Casino has a market capitalization of $3.45 million and $160,297.00 worth of DAO.Casino was traded on exchanges in the last 24 hours.
+One DAO.Casino token can now be bought for about $0.0206 or 0.00000273 BTC on cryptocurrency exchanges.
+Over the last week, DAO.Casino has traded down 1.1% against the US dollar.

 - Joulecoin (XJO) traded flat against the dollar and now trades at $0.0040 or 0.00000081 BTC.